haxowl/kaliconfig/README.md

 - Using CAT to open one of the tmux logging files creates 40k lines of text

 ## **ToDo**
-- jython
-- bloodyad
-- burp extensions:
+- burp pro extensions:
-content type converter
 JS Link Finder
-param miner
 backlash powered scanner
-Paste curl to repeater
+http request smuggler

+test locate